henryjosephson/henryjosephson.com/content/writing/college-advice.md

 You don't need to ask permission for most things.
 If they only depend on you wanting them to get done, you don't need to ask other people for them to get done.
 Too often people take the fact that they might have to ask permission as an implicit no, which it just isn't.

 For a lot of choices, the worst-case scenario is just that the status quo persists.
 Worst-case scenario, you do it and nothing happens, and you're in the same world as if you had never done it.
 So clearly, if the upside is at all positive, the EV is positive.[^4]

+### There are no adults

+This is a corollary to the above — there is no [secret group of smart, qualified people](https://theonion.com/smart-qualified-people-behind-the-scenes-keeping-ameri-1819571706/) behind the scenes making sure everything goes well.
+There probably isn't anybody watching over you to make sure you don't fuck up.
+This is liberating (*you can do just great things*) and terrifying (*you can do terrible things*).

 ### Deadlines are mostly fake